Kamal Haasan: Off-screen contributions

 In addition to acting, Haasan is noted for his involvement in other aspects of filmmaking.
 He has written many of his films, including Raja Paarvai, Apoorva Sagodharargal, Michael Madana Kama Rajan, Thevar Magan, Mahanadhi, Hey Ram, Aalavandhan, Anbe Sivam, Nala Damayanthi, Virumaandi, Dasavathaaram, Manmadan Ambu and Vishwaroopam.
 Haasan's production company (Raaj Kamal Films International) has produced several of his films, and he directed Chachi 420, Hey Ram, Virumaandi and Vishwaroopam.
 He considered directing full-time if Hey Ram was successful, but changed his mind when the film failed at the box office.
 In his earlier career, he choreographed for MGR in Naan Yen Pirandhen, Sivaji Ganesan in Savaale Samaali and Jayalalithaa in Anbu Thangai In 2010 Haasan said he wanted to do more directing, since young actors wished to work for him.
 When he played supporting roles early in his career he wanted to become a technician and joked: "Film makers like K. Balachander told me that I won't be able make much money by being a technician.
-So the end result is that the star Kamal funds the technician Kamal in pursuing his dreams".
+So the result is that the star Kamal funds the technician Kamal in pursuing his dreams".
 Haasan attended workshops for makeup technicians in the US for several years, and trained as a makeup artist under Michael Westmore.

 Haasan has written songs for his films.
 He wrote the lyrics for a single in Hey Ram, songs in Virumaandi and Unnaipol Oruvan and the album for Manmadhan Ambu.
 Haasan's musical work has been well received by his peers in Tamil film.
 He is also a playback singer, singing in Tamil, Hindi, Telugu, Malayalam and English.
-Haasan also wrote the lyrics for a song about the Coronavirus and released its music video, "Arivum Anbum".
+Haasan also wrote the lyrics for a song about the COVID-19 pandemic in India and released its music video, "Arivum Anbum".
 The album, composed by Ghibran and directed by Haasan, featured Anirudh Ravichander, Yuvan Shankar Raja and a number of other contemporary performers.

-In 2021, Haasan featured in a song 'Shades of Blue: A Musical Tribute to Venmurasu' composed by Rajan Somasundaram and released by Director Mani Ratnam in honor of Venmurasu, the longest novel ever written in any language.
+In 2021, Haasan featured in a song 'Shades of Blue: A Musical Tribute to Venmurasu' composed by Raleigh Rajan and released by Director Mani Ratnam in honor of Venmurasu, the longest novel ever written in any language.
 Earlier, he has spoken in appreciation of Venmurasu and writer Jeyamohan on Bigg Boss during his book recommendations.
 In 2022, Haasan was the lyricist and the playback singer for the song "Pathala Pathala" from Vikram.